guettli/programming-guidelines/README.rst

 Avoid fiddling with ETag and If-Modified-Since http headers.

-But you have to care for one thing: If you cache for every, and you update your data, then you need to give your resource a new URL.
+But you have to care for one thing: If you cache for ever, whenever you update your data, you need to give your resource a new URL.
 That's easy:

 http://example.com/.../data-which-gets-cached-for-every?v=123456789